Convergence analysis of approximation formulas for analytic functions via duality for potential energy minimization: Introduction

 for several weight functions $w$, attempts to construct an optimal formula for general weight functions was started in the literature.

 For this purpose, \citeasnoun{tanaka2017potential} employed potential theoretical arguments to generate sampling points for the approximation of functions.
-Furthermore, \citeasnoun{tanaka2018design} simplified the arguments and proposed accurate formulas outperforming the sinc methods.
-For more details, see the introductory section of \citeasnoun{tanaka2018design}.
+Furthermore, \citeasnoun{tanaka2018design} simplified the arguments and proposed accurate formulas $L_n[a^{\ast};f](x)$ given later by~\eqref{eq:0-2-1} with special sets $a^{\ast}$ of sampling points.
+The formulas $L_n[a^{\ast};f](x)$ outperform the sinc methods for functions $f \in \H^\infty(\D_d, w)$.
+The authors showed that

-Because the optimality of the formulas was not mathematically justified, we analyzed it to contribute to the literature in two ways, (1) and (2) listed in Section \ref{1-1}.